-10.29# Employment Agreement, effective as of February 15, 2012, by and between Transdel Pharmaceuticals, Inc. and Joachim Schupp, M.D. (incorporated by reference to Exhibit 10.5 to the Company's Quarterly Report on 10-Q filed with the Securities and Exchange Commission on May 10, 2012) 10.30# Amended and Restated Employment Agreement, dated July 24, 2012, by and between Imprimis Pharmaceuticals, Inc. and Mark L. Baum, Esq.
+10.29# Employment Agreement, effective as of February 15, 2012, by and between Transdel Pharmaceuticals, Inc. and Joachim Schupp, M.D. (incorporated by reference to Exhibit 10.5 to the 10.29# Company's Quarterly Report on 10-Q filed with the Securities and Exchange Commission on May 10, 2012) 10.30# Amended and Restated Employment Agreement, dated July 24, 2012, by and between Imprimis Pharmaceuticals, Inc. and Mark L. Baum, Esq.
 10.31# Advisory Agreement, effective as of April 1, 2012, by and between Imprimis Pharmaceuticals, Inc. and Dr. Robert Kammer (incorporated by reference to Exhibit 10.4 to the Company's Current Report on 8-K filed with the Securities and Exchange Commission on April 27, 2012) 10.32# Amendment to Advisory Agreement, dated July 24, 2012, by and between Imprimis Pharmaceuticals, Inc. and Dr. Robert Kammer (incorporated by reference to Exhibit 10.4 to the Company's Current Report on 8-K filed with the Securities and Exchange Commission on July 24, 2012) 10.33# Senior Advisory Agreement, effective as of January 17, 2012, by and between Transdel Pharmaceuticals, Inc. and Paul Finnegan, M.D. (incorporated by reference to Exhibit 10.2 to the Company's Quarterly Report on 10-Q filed with the Securities and Exchange Commission on May 10, 2012) 10.34# Termination Agreement, effective as of May 9, 2012, by and between Imprimis Pharmaceuticals, Inc. and Paul Finnegan, M.D.
-10.35 Promissory Note Conversion Agreement, dated as of April 20, 2012, by and between Imprimis Pharmaceuticals, Inc. and DermaStar International, LLC (incorporated herein by reference to the Current Report on Form 8-K of Imprimis Pharmaceuticals, Inc. filed with the Securities and Exchange Commission on April 27, 2012) 10.36 Securities Purchase Agreement, dated as of April 20, 2012, by and between Imprimis Pharmaceuticals, Inc. and the investors signatory thereto (incorporated by reference to Exhibit 10.1 to the Company's Current Report on 8-K filed with the Securities and Exchange Commission on April 27, 2012) 10.37 Form of Warrant dated as of April 25, 2012 (incorporated by reference to Exhibit 10.2 to the Company's Current Report on 8-K filed with the Securities and Exchange Commission on April 27, 2012) 10.39 Conversion Agreement, dated June 29, 2012, by and between Imprimis Pharmaceuticals, Inc. and DermaStar International, LLC 10.40# Stand-alone Restricted Stock Unit Agreement, dated July 18, 2012, granted by Imprimis Pharmaceuticals, Inc. to Mark L. Baum 10.41# Stand-alone Restricted Stock Unit Agreement, dated July 18, 2012, granted by Imprimis Pharmaceuticals, Inc. to Robert J. Kammer 10.42 License Agreement, dated as of August 30, 2012, by and between Imprimis Pharmaceuticals, Inc. and Professional Compounding Centers of America, Inc. (incorporated herein by reference to Exhibit 10.1 to the Current Report on Form 8-K of Imprimis Pharmaceuticals, Inc. filed with the Securities and Exchange Commission on August 31, 2012) 10.43 Stock Purchase Agreement, dated as of August 30, 2012, by and between Imprimis Pharmaceuticals, Inc. and Professional Compounding Centers of America, Inc. (incorporated herein by reference to Exhibit 10.2 to the Current Report on Form 8-K of Imprimis Pharmaceuticals, Inc. filed with the Securities and Exchange Commission on August 31, 2012) 10.44† Form of Underwriter's Warrant 23.1 Consent of KMJ Corbin & Company LLP 23.2 Consent of Morrison & Foerster LLP (contained in Exhibit 5.1) 24.1 Power of Attorney (contained on the signature page) 101.INS++ XBRL Instant Document 101.SCH++ XBRL Taxonomy Extension Schema Document 101.CAL++ XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF++ XBRL Taxonomy Extension Definition Linkbase Document 101.LAB++ XBRL Taxonomy Extension Label Linkbase Document 101.PRE++ XBRL Taxonomy Extension Presentation Linkbase Document

-- To be filed by amendment.
+10.35 Promissory Note Conversion Agreement, dated as of April 20, 2012, by and between Imprimis Pharmaceuticals, Inc. and DermaStar International, LLC (incorporated herein by reference to the Current Report on Form 8-K of Imprimis Pharmaceuticals, Inc. filed with the Securities and Exchange Commission on April 27, 2012) 10.36 Securities Purchase Agreement, dated as of April 20, 2012, by and between Imprimis Pharmaceuticals, Inc. and the investors signatory thereto (incorporated by reference to Exhibit 10.1 to the Company's Current Report on 8-K filed with the Securities and Exchange Commission on April 27, 2012) 10.37 Form of Warrant dated as of April 25, 2012 (incorporated by reference to Exhibit 10.2 to the Company's Current Report on 8-K filed with the Securities and Exchange Commission on April 27, 2012) 10.39 Conversion Agreement, dated June 29, 2012, by and between Imprimis Pharmaceuticals, Inc. and DermaStar International, LLC 10.40# Stand-alone Restricted Stock Unit Agreement, dated July 18, 2012, granted by Imprimis Pharmaceuticals, Inc. to Mark L. Baum 10.41# Stand-alone Restricted Stock Unit Agreement, dated July 18, 2012, granted by Imprimis Pharmaceuticals, Inc. to Robert J. Kammer 23.1 Consent of KMJ Corbin & Company LLP 23.2† Consent of Morrison & Foerster LLP (contained in Exhibit 5.1) 24.1 Power of Attorney (contained on the signature page) 101.INS++ XBRL Instant Document 101.SCH++ XBRL Taxonomy Extension Schema Document 101.CAL++ XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF++ XBRL Taxonomy Extension Definition Linkbase Document 101.LAB++ XBRL Taxonomy Extension Label Linkbase Document 101.PRE++ XBRL Taxonomy Extension Presentation Linkbase Document † To be file e by amendment.

-Filed herewith

-Management contract or compensatory plan or arrangement.
+To be file by amendment.
+Filed herewith Management contract or compensatory plan or arrangement.
 XBRL (Extensible Business Reporting Language) information is furnished and not filed or a part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, is deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and is not otherwise subject to liability under these Sections.

-Previously filed
+Previously filed # ++